hcidrg/bi_predict_in_fn/README.md

 # Machine learning model for predicting bloodstream infections in haematological malignancies with febrile neutropenia

-This repository contains the Python Notebook used for generating results, figures and tables published in the article: Antonio Gallardo-Pizarro, Christian Teijón-Lumbreras, Carolina Garcia-Vidal, et al. "Machine learning model for predicting bloodstream infections in haematological malignancies with febrile neutropenia".
+This repository contains the R Notebook used for generating the results, figures and tables published in the article: Antonio Gallardo-Pizarro, Christian Teijón-Lumbreras, Carolina Garcia-Vidal, et al. "Machine learning model for predicting bloodstream infections in haematological malignancies with febrile neutropenia".

 ## Terms of use